Skip to main content

 Preparing a Competitive Application

 Admission to PT programs is highly competitive.
-Since the requirements for entry into these vary, students should thoroughly explore the requirements of all programs to which they hope to apply.
+Since the requirements for entry vary, students should thoroughly explore the requirements of the programs to which they plan to apply.
 At Marian, meet early and often with your advisor to stay on track for a successful application.

 A competitive candidate will generally: